-How Should Canada Support Diverse Voices in Media and Arts?
+How Should Canada Fund Diverse Voices in Media and Arts?

 Official title: Changing Narrative Fund

-Closed Policy & Studies Education Justice & Rights
+Closed Policy & Studies Justice & Rights Technology & Digital

-The government asked how to spend $5 million to help Indigenous, racialized, and religious minority creators tell their own stories.
-The Changing Narratives Fund aims to break down barriers in journalism, arts, and culture.
-Nearly 500 people responded to an online questionnaire, and 67 professionals joined roundtable discussions.
+The government asked how to spend $5 million to help Indigenous, racialized, and religious minority creators tell their own stories in media and the arts.
+The Changing Narratives Fund aims to break down barriers that keep diverse voices out of mainstream culture.
+This consultation gathered ideas on program design from artists, journalists, and community organizations.

 Why This Matters

-Ever feel like the stories you see in Canadian media don't reflect your community?
+Ever feel like the stories on TV or in the news don't reflect your community?
 This fund is meant to change that.
 It's about giving Indigenous, racialized, and religious minority creators the resources to share their perspectives.
-If you work in media or arts, or just want to see more diverse voices, this affects you.
+If you work in media or the arts, this could open new funding doors.

 What Could Change